Mushroom Coffee: Whats All The Fuss About?

 Four Sigmatic, founded in 2012, has in many ways spearheaded the modern superfood-mushroom coffee craze.
 They process wild mushrooms into super-concentrated extracts which are then blended with regular coffee.

-Reviewers on Brainwiz found it was energising but mild, and tasted better when mixed with other beverages like cold brew coffee or a protein shake.
+Reviewers on Brainwiz found it was energizing but mild, and tasted better when mixed with other beverages like cold brew coffee or a protein shake.

 The bottom line was that the Four Sigma mushroom mixed coffee worked “basically as advertised, promoting an even wave of energy with no crash and no jitteriness”.